JaidonLalor/SelfSci/README.md

 4. Xcode GUI: Click SelfSci in the top bar > Edit Scheme > Build Configuration: Release
 5. Xcode GUI: In left panel, select folder icon > SelfSci > Signing & Capabilities (tab near top middle) > Team: Jaidon Lalor
 6. Click play button
+7. Delete the "dist" and "ios" directories, so you can use "npx expo start" again

 ## How to view iphone crash logs